mixpanel/docs/pages/docs/session-replay/session-replay-web.md

 Mixpanel reserves the right to stop ingesting replays once a customer collects replays beyond their purchased / allocated amount.
 To minimize disruption to your team, we recommend working with your Account Manager to ensure you have the right plan for your session replay needs.

+### Should I sample Session Replays, and how much?
+It depends!
+Start by identifying your primary use case:

+- For debugging/support or monitoring new features, avoid sampling to ensure you don’t miss critical replays (e.g., those with fatal crashes or major wins).
+- For general product awareness, sampling can help balance costs while still capturing a high-level view of user workflows.

+If sampling is right for your use cases, consider these factors:
+- Traffic levels: If you only want to capture high-traffic areas of your application, smaller sampling percentages may suffice.
+Higher rates may be necessary to ensure coverage for less trafficked parts of your product.
+- User types: If you have a high-value users who make up a smaller percentage of your overall user base, you may need a higher sampling rate to ensure you capture their rare and valuable sessions.
+If you have many low-value users who are relatively undifferentiated, lower sampling percentages can suffice.

+Ultimately, balance your goals (e.g., peace of mind vs. cost-efficiency) to set sampling rates that optimize your insights.
+Sampling too aggressively can create blind spots in your data, making it harder to uncover critical insights or diagnose issues when they arise.
+Once missed, a replay can’t be recovered, so make sure your sampling strategy gives you the confidence to make data-driven decisions without regret.

 ## Appendix: Session Replay Privacy Controls
 **Last updated July 30th, 2024**